ParkSnoopy/ec2-cloudflare-dns-updater/README.md

 ## Disclaimer

-This project is just personal hobby project
+This project is just a personal hobby project

 ## Deployment